DamoM73/anvil-python-tutorials/18_account_cmpt.md

 Now we need to add the first name label.

-- This is the one that says **First Name** which the code wil not interact with, so no need to change its name.
+- This is the one that says **First Name** which the code will not interact with, so no need to change its name.
 - We will still set the role to **input-prompt** so we can keep the text formatting consistent between the **AccountComponent** and the **SetDetailsComponent**.

 ![first name label](./assets/img/18/first_name_label.gif)